Shepshed: St Winefride’s Church

 St Winefride’s is the Roman Catholic parish church in Shepshed, forming part of the Diocese of Nottingham.
 The church building, located on Charnwood Road, dates from the 1928 and serves the local Catholic community with regular liturgies, including weekend and weekday Masses.
 It also plays a role in parish life through various volunteer-led activities and services.

 The parish includes St Winefride’s Catholic Voluntary Academy, a primary school situated nearby, which serves local Catholic families and feeds into secondary education at De Lisle College in Loughborough.

 The spelling "Winefride" in relation to St Winifred (also spelled Wenfrewy, Gwenfrewi, or Winifred) comes from older Anglicised or Latinised versions of her original Welsh name, Gwenffrewi.

 Since 2023 the parish priest has been Fr.
 Patrick Edet Bassey.

 Education

 The main school was previously Hind Leys Community College which educated pupils from 14 to 19, in the town, and included pupils not only from Shepshed, but also from local towns and villages such as Loughborough, Kegworth, Belton, Castle Donington, Diseworth, Long Whatton and Tonge.
 This school then combined with Shepshed High School to become the new Iveshead School which educates ages 11-19 from the same areas as the previous Hind Leys Community College.
-There are four primary schools in the town, and three of these feed into Iveshead; Oxley, St Botolph's (Recently Demolished) and Newcroft.
+There are four primary schools in the town, and three of these feed into Iveshead; Oxley, St Botolph's and Newcroft.
 The final primary school, St Winefride's, caters for Roman Catholic pupils until the age of 11, after which most of them transfer to De Lisle College 11–19 school in Loughborough.
 Newcroft Primary School became Newcroft Primary Academy in 2016.